Bright Green Corporation (BGXX) Shares Up Despite Recent Market Volatility

 BGXX’s Market Performance

-The stock of Bright Green Corporation (BGXX) has seen a -9.85% decrease in the past week, with a -22.00% drop in the past month, and a 39.29% gain in the past quarter.
-The volatility ratio for the week is 12.85%, and the volatility levels for the past 30 days are at 11.36% for BGXX.
-The simple moving average for the last 20 days is -13.43% for BGXX stock, with a simple moving average of -39.77% for the last 200 days.
+BGXX stock saw a decrease of 21.32% in the past week, with a monthly decline of -10.14% and a quarterly a decrease of 90.50%.
+The volatility ratio for the week is 19.04%, and the volatility levels for the last 30 days are 11.97% for Bright Green Corporation (BGXX).
+The simple moving average for the last 20 days is 10.62% for BGXX stock, with a simple moving average of -19.54% for the last 200 days.

-During the last 5 trading sessions, BGXX fell by -9.85%, which changed the moving average for the period of 200-days by -92.57% in comparison to the 20-day moving average, which settled at $0.8865.
-In addition, Bright Green Corporation saw 66.13% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BGXX rose by +21.32%, which changed the moving average for the period of 200-days by -81.25% in comparison to the 20-day moving average, which settled at $0.8567.
+In addition, Bright Green Corporation saw 102.88% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for BGXX